sarahyurick/dsc-crash-course/README.md

 ## Building a Back End

-We're going to build a backend REST API using Node.js.
-Our application will receive input from the client through our API, handle it, and then respond to the client by updating the model.
+We're going to build a backend REST API using **Node.js**.
+Our application will receive input from the client through our API, handle it, and then respond to the client.

 ### Setting up the Project
 Open up a terminal and navigate to the directory that you want to build your project in.
-Type:</br></br>
+Type:</br>
 ```
 > mkdir dsc-crash-course
 > cd dsc-crash-course